 Over several trips to Tahoe, one thing led to another.
 They got married in Yosemite.

 Couldda Wouldda Didda

-Just like a long playing LP’s revolutions per minute, Mark and Ellen’s marriage has lasted thirty-three and a third years, and is still spinning.
+Just like a long playing LP’s revolutions per minute, Mark and Ellen’s marriage has so far played, at last count, thirty-three and a third years.